A colocalization spectral sequence: Introduction

+Using~\cite{DwyerGreenleesIyengar} and~\cite{DwyerGreenlees} it is easy to see how the usual form for the Greenlees spectral sequence:

+follows from $(*)$.
+One of the applications for the spectral sequence presented in this paper is an analogous result to $(**)$ for certain loop-spaces, see Theorem~\ref{the: Application to the chains of loops of elliptic}.

-A similar colocalization spectral sequence is presented by Greenlees and May in~\cite{GreenleesMay}.
-In that spectral sequence $R$ is a commutative $\sphere$-algebra, $\ideal$ is a finitely generated ideal of $\pi_*R$ and $\tc$ is the class of $\ideal$-power torsion $\pi_*R$-modules.
+Similar to $(*)$ above is a colocalization spectral sequence presented by Greenlees and May in~\cite{GreenleesMay}.
+In that spectral sequence, $R$ is a commutative $\sphere$-algebra, $\ideal$ is a finitely generated ideal of $\pi_*R$ and $\tc$ is the class of $\ideal$-power torsion $\pi_*R$-modules.
+Another instance of a spectral sequence of similar flavour is~\cite{HoveyStricklandLocalCohoBP}, though the setting there is quite different than the one considered here.

-In this paper we generalize such results.
-While it is not difficult to get a spectral sequence with the desired $\Espec^2$-page (see Lemma~\ref{lem: Spectral sequence for nullification}), one must impose additional conditions for the spectral sequence to converge to the desired object.
-This is illustrated by our first result.